dsc-courses/dsc10-2025-sp/syllabus.md

 Office hours are your chance to ask for general help, clarification on assignments, and to review previous assignments.
 Our tutors have previously taken the class, done well, and been trained in how to help you.
-Course staff will not tell you if your answer is correct, and it is inappropriate to ask.
+Course staff will not tell you if your answer is correct, and it is not appropriate to ask.
 Here are some really good questions to ask instead:

 - I got confused about a concept in class.
 Can you explain it?